MIKE SMITH’S HOT HUNDRED UK HITS

 Title: Go Now

-The Moody Blues are an English rock band formed in Birmingham, England in 1964.
+were an English rock band formed in Birmingham, England in 1964.

 The five piece comprised Mike Pinder, Ray Thomas, Denny Laine,